Are you the victim of an Abuser or a cunning linguist acting like a socially successful but ultimately predatory Covert

 If you are not 100% sure — do worry.
 Listening to the wrong people in life can not only cost you things like pride, dignity, and finances but it can rob you of your health while doing permanent damage to your most important relationships.

 Believing that the problem is not the abuse itself or the Abuser’s toxic personality type is the number one life mistake Narcissistic Abuse targets tend to make.
 What you think about yourself and how you define civic morality has the ability to truly psychologically make or break a victim of trauma caused by abuse.

 What you don’t have confirmed or validated by an outside expert as an abuse incident can actually be even more unsettling and dangerous to your overall well-being and psychological health.

 The following piece of “Classic Literature” lists a set of telltale signs indicating abuse and or that a target — meaning an abuse victim — has in fact been socially manipulated, abused, misled, or neglected.

-Sourced from the Clark Country Prosecutor’s office, the lists explain common domestic violence issues that many individuals destined to endure high conflict divorce scenarios are likely to feel, experience, or to be forced by a toxic partner and their Flying Monkeys to have to suffer through at the hands of as well as directly from their Abuser.
+Sourced from the Clark Country Prosecutor’s office, the list explains common domestic violence issues that many individuals destined to endure high conflict divorce scenarios are likely to feel, experience, or to be forced by a toxic partner and their Flying Monkeys to have to suffer through at the hands of as well as directly from their Abuser.

 If you recognize yourself or someone you know being described on this list as a target, preferred scapegoat, or ongoing victim of someone suffering from a Vendetta Agenda or Obsessed Ex Syndrome — please do take a moment to discreetly pass on the link to flyingmonkeysdenied.com.

 The reason Abusers are so fiscally as well as socially “successful” in life is that they convince their abuse victims to keep their secrets.

 Break the silence in a safe manner about issues like workplace bullying and domestic violence in order to protect yourself, first and foremost, but also to prevent people like Con Artists and Love Fraud Predators from succeeding in duping and subsequently using and abusing targeted people.